astroprofsmith/intromodern.github.io/_sources/c7velocity.md

 noticed that the factor of $\gamma$ would have to be accounted for in the definition of the physical velocity of the object.

+Accounted for is perhaps an ambiguous phrase.
+The velocity of an object that moves between two events in a particular reference frame is going to be $d\vec{r}/dt$, without the gamma.
+However, for the four-velocity to be a proper four-vector, the gamma needs to be there.
+This means when you are using velocity four-vectors, you can't just look at the space terms as being equal to the velocity, you have to divide by $\gamma$ to get $v$.
+This is a side effect of how we define velocity.

 If the 4-velocity is a proper 4-vector, then the 4-velocity must obey the demand of the Michelson-Morley experiment that its size must be a